Keysight/cyperf/cyperfcli/README.md

 - Use --detailed-stats option in both client and server commands to diagnose the issue further:

 ```
+# On Server machine
 sudo cyperf -s –detailed-stats

+# On Client machine
 sudo cyperf -c <server machine ip address> --detailed-stats
 ```